MaidenOfTheMain/Python_Game/README.md

 For this repo, it is Python!
 This a Python game, but what game is it?
 Look through the code, run it, and figure it out.
 Feel free to make it better as you understand how Python works! :)

+-Fixed issue with input() by adding a function to use the right input() function depending on version type.